-Each year, in April and October, we offer Art 101 workshops in a variety of media including glass blowing, metal casting, blacksmithing, metal fabrication, stone carving, screen printing, woodworking, and jewelry making.
+Each year, in April and October, we offer Art 101 workshops in a variety of media including glass blowing, blacksmithing, metal fabrication, stone carving, and silk screen printing.
 See detailed class descriptions below.

 During an Art 101 field trip day, students are mentored by professional artists and SAW staff as they learn basic safety practices and put in place new skills to create finished works of art.
 Separate morning and afternoon sessions allow students to explore two distinct art forms over the course of the day.
 During the midday break, students visit the Cary Hill Sculpture Park and tour SAW’s facilities, exploring some of the many works of art situated on SAW’s 120 acre campus.

 Throughout the day, students are exposed to real artists, making real work.
 Participants are encouraged to ask questions, share ideas, and voice feedback about their own work, and that of their peers.
 Staff and teachers model respectful communication as they guide students to engage with one another and deepen their appreciation of contemporary art in all its forms.